jarrahl/skyscreen/README.md

 And they should all pass, although they'll spam the screen with some pygame windows.

 To run it, you've got a few options.
-The number one option is to use the rendering system in the cpp directory.
+The number one option is to use the rendering system in the rendering directory.

 This will use the file 'foo' in the CWD as the mmap region.
 Once you've started this process, you can start your own code to write to that region.
 To test everything is working as expected, try running